-Wilderness Permits are required, but free of charge for guests confirmed at the High Sierra Camp.
-Guests do not need to reserve a permit.
+To stay at Bearpaw, Wilderness Permits are required, but free of charge for guests confirmed at the High Sierra Camp.
+Guests do not need to reserve this permit in advance.
+If your wilderness trip includes overnight stays at locations other than the High Sierra Camp, such as continuing along the High Sierra Trail to Mount Whitney, you must obtain a wilderness permit and pay a fee; reservations are highly recommended.
 Permits need to be picked up in person at the Lodgepole Visitor Center.

 The Lodgepole Wilderness Permit Desk is open daily from 7:00 a.m. to 3:30 p.m. (closed for lunch from 11:00 to noon).
 Permits may be picked up the same day of the hike.
 Or they can be picked up the afternoon prior to the hike (after 1:00 p.m.).
 For additional wilderness information, visit https://www.nps.gov/seki/planyourvisit/wilderness.htm or call the wilderness office at (559) 565-3766.

 The hike to Bearpaw Camp is 11.5 miles one-way, along the High Sierra Trail.
 The trailhead starts at Crescent Meadow, approximately 10 miles south from Wuksachi Lodge®.
 The elevation begins at 6,800 feet and ends at 7,800 feet.
 The hike is considered moderate, with several creek crossings and dramatic views of the mountains of the Great Western Divide.
 The average hike in/out takes approximately seven hours.